drewmccormack/Forked/Sources/Forked/Documentation.docc/CloudKitIntegration.md

 Common issues and solutions:

 - **No Sync**: Ensure iCloud is enabled on the device, the user is signed in, and iCloud Drive enabled
-- **Data Not Appearing**: Check that your CloudKit container is properly configured
+- **Data Not Appearing**: Check that your CloudKit container is properly configured.
+- **No Sync in Production Version**: Make sure you push your CloudKit schema to production before launching your app.
+Use the CloudKit web portal (https://icloud.developer.apple.com) to do this
 - **Conflicts**: ForkedCloudKit automatically handles conflicts using your resource's merge strategy

 ## Further Reading